airbytehq/airbyte/airbyte-integrations/connectors/source-google-sheets/README.md

 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/googlesheets).

 ## Local development
+### Build
 First, build the module by running the following from the `airbyte` project root directory:
 ```
 ./gradlew :airbyte-integrations:connectors:source-google-sheets:build
 ```

 This should generate a virtualenv for this module in `source-google-sheets/.venv`.
-Make sure this venv is active in your development env of choice.
-If you are on the terminal, run the following from this directory:
+Make sure this venv is active in your development environment of choice.
+If you are on the terminal, run the following from the `source-google-sheets` directory:
 ```
 source .venv/bin/activate
 ```